CortexIntelligentAutomation/docs/content/en/docs/2024.3/_shared/upgrade/upgrade-application-server/multi-server/run-upgrade-script.md

     ```

 1. Run the PowerShell command to upgrade the HA Services and required infrastructure.
 1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
+Enter credentials of a domain user that is a member of the local Administrators group on all servers and press OK.
 1. Wait for the script to finish running.
 This should take approximately 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.